 📝 Template Creation

 Press + to create a new template.
-Choose the name, P&IDs, and data types to include:
+A window opens where you:

 -